liviucotfas/ase-windows-applications-programming/07 - WinForms - Serialization TextFiles.md

 	}
 	```
 **Assignments (for you to try)**
-1. Modify the project in order to automatically serialize the current list of participants when the application is closed.
-The list should be automatically deserialized and displayed when the application starts.
-The application should not throw an exception if the serialization file has been deleted in the mean time.
-2. Add the option to import new participants from a *.csv or *.txt file selected using an OpenFileDialog.
+1. Add the option to import new participants from a *.csv or *.txt file selected using an OpenFileDialog.
 The participants imported from the text file should be added to the list of existing participants in the application.
 Note: The *csv file can be created using either any text editor or using Excel

 **Activity**